Read our top frequently asked questions about how to travel around London to make sure you pay the right fare.

 What is contactless payment?

-Contactless payment cards are electronic debit, credit, charge or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases under £20.
+Contactless payment cards are debit, credit, charge or pre-paid cards which can be used to make quick, easy and secure payments for everyday purchases under £30.
+You can use a contactless payment card to pay for bus, Tube, tram, DLR, London Overground, MBNA Thames Clippers river bus services and most National Rail services in London.
+Therefore, pay-as-you-go capping does not apply when using Oyster or Visitor Oyster card to pay.

 Your contactless payment card works in the same way as a Visitor Oyster card - there's no need for a PIN or a signature.

-If your contactless payment card has been issued in the US, please check tfl.gov.uk/contactless-payment-card before you use it to pay for a London bus fare.
-For any international transaction fees or charges that may apply, please check with your card issuer.
+If your contactless payment card has been issued outside the UK, please check the Transport for London website for more details.
+International transaction fees may apply so please check with your card issuer first.

 What are "cash free" buses?

 What are London’s transport zones?

-London is divided up into nine travel Zones.
-Zone 1 is the most central part of London.
-As you travel away from Central London, you pass through Zones 2 to 9.
+London is divided up into nine travel zones.
+Zone 1 is in Central London.
+As you travel away from the centre, you pass through zones 2 to 9.
 Find Free London Travel Maps.

 What areas of London can I access with my Visitor Oyster card?